 Have you been dreaming of a relaxing break?
-Don’t forget to secure Travel Insurance for your atrial fibrillation.
+Don’t forget to secure Travel Insurance for atrial fibrillation.

 - Paroxysmal Atrial Fibrillation – Sporadic episodes in a 48 hour period.